The course highlights the design, development, and evaluation of

 computing; and understand the social implications of technology and

-their ethical responsibilities as engineers in the design of
+your ethical responsibilities as engineers in the design of

 technological systems.
 Finally, working in small groups on a product